Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Introduction

-\textbf{A more general parallel algorithm.} Our second main contribution is a new parallel algorithm with $\tilde O(\log^2 n)$ run-time.
-To explain the significance of this, let us discuss an important limitation of the existing deterministic parallel algorithms: the boolean functions $f_B$ computing the bad-events must satisfy additional structural properties.
-Specifically, the algorithm of \cite{mt2} requires the bad-events to be computable via a decision-tree of depth $O(\log d)$, the algorithm of \cite{mt3} requires the bad-events to be monomials on $O(\log d)$ variables, and the algorithm of \cite{polylog-paper} requires that bad-events involve $\polylog(n)$ variables.
-These restrictive conditions are in contrast to the sequential deterministic or parallel randomized algorithms, which allow almost all types of events.
+\textbf{A more general parallel algorithm.} Our second main contribution is a new $NC^2$ parallel algorithm.
+This in turn gives parallel algorithms for many combinatorial constructions.
+To explain the novelty here, let us discuss an important limitation of the existing deterministic parallel algorithms: the indicator functions $f_B$ for the bad-events must satisfy additional structural properties.
+Specifically, the algorithm of \cite{mt2} requires the bad-events to be computable via decision-trees of depth $O(\log d)$, the algorithm of \cite{mt3} requires the bad-events to be monomials on $O(\log d)$ variables, and the algorithm of \cite{polylog-paper} requires the bad-events to involve $\polylog(n)$ variables.
+By contrast, the sequential deterministic and parallel randomized algorithms allow nearly arbitrary events.

-Our algorithm is based on a general methodology of Sivakumar \cite{sivakumar} for constructing deterministic parallel algorithms to fool certain types of ``statistical tests.''
-It requires a structural property for the bad-events which is much less restrictive compared to previous algorithms: the bad-events must be computable by automata with state-space of size roughly $\poly(d)$.
+Our algorithm is based on a general methodology of Sivakumar \cite{sivakumar} for deterministic construction of probability spaces fooling certain types of ``statistical tests.''
+It requires a structural property for the bad-events which is much less restrictive compared to previous algorithms: the bad-events must be computable by automata with roughly $\poly(d)$ states.
+As some examples of our parallel algorithm, we get the following results: \begin{theorem} \begin{enumerate} \item If $e \pmax d^{1+\eps} \leq 1$ for constant $\eps > 0$, and each bad-event can be determined by an automaton on $\poly(d)$ states, then we can find a good configuration in $NC^2$. \item If the vector of probabilities $p(B)^{1-\eps}$ satisfies Shearer's criterion for constant $\eps > 0$, and $\pmin \geq 1/\poly(n)$, and each bad-event $B$ can be determined by an automaton on $\poly(1/p(B))$ states, then we can find a good configuration in $NC^2$. \end{enumerate} \end{theorem}

-To understand the critical advantage this provides, let us consider the following scenario, which is representative ``typical'' applications to graph theory and combinatorics.
-(We will see some more specific examples later on.)
-Suppose we have a graph of maximum degree $\Delta$, and we want to color the vertices red or blue so that each vertex gets at most $\tfrac{\Delta}{2} (1+\eps)$ neighbors of either color.
-To apply the LLL, we color the vertices randomly, and we have a bad-event that some vertex receives too many neighbors of either color.

-A bad-event for a vertex $v$ can only affect a bad-event for a vertex $w$ if vertices $v, w$ have distance at most $2$.
-Thus, $d = \Delta^2$.
-The bad-event depends upon $\poly(d)$ variables and has decision-tree complexity of order $\poly(d)$, which is exponentially far from satisfying the requirement of the algorithm of \cite{mt2}.
-The constraint of \cite{polylog-paper} is not quite as problematic, but usually still requires $\Delta \leq \polylog(n)$.
-Due to these limitations, most LLL applications encountered in the wild previously lacked deterministic parallel algorithms.